 Melanin Sexual Traits: Linking Parasites to Gene Expression

-In the North American and Israeli subspecies of Barn Swallows, we know that females use rust colored breast and throat plumage to select mates.
+In North American Barn Swallows, we know that females use rust colored breast to select mates.
 This color is produced by melanin.
 Historically, melanin-based color traits were thought to be under strict genetic control, which makes it unclear how melanin sexual traits can serve as honest indicators of male quality.
 However, new information suggests that condition-dependence for some melanin traits may occur during early development.
 If so, trait variation may provide information about an individual’s developmental history to females.

-Special thank you to my amazing field crew: Sheela Turbek, Kelley McCahill, Mara Hernandez, Will Dube, Clair Mastrangelo, Kim Greene, Dan Tomlin, and Heidi Reeg.
+Special thank you to my amazing field crew for the experiment: Sheela Turbek, Kelley McCahill, Mara Hernandez, Will Dube, Clair Mastrangelo, Kim Greene, Dan Tomlin, and Heidi Reeg.